Divorce in Quebec

 The cost varies enormously depending on whether the divorce is uncontested or contested.

-Joint divorce (uncontested): this is the least expensive option.
-If you use the free JuridiQC tool and prepare the file yourselves, the only mandatory fees are the file opening fees (approximately $131, amount subject to indexing).
-If you hire a lawyer or notary to assist you, professional fees for a simple joint divorce generally range from a few hundred to a few thousand dollars, depending on the complexity of your situation.
+If you use the free JuridiQC tool and prepare the file yourselves, the only mandatory fees are approximately $131.
+If you hire a lawyer or notary, professional fees for a simple joint divorce generally range from a few hundred to a few thousand dollars.
+Consult the court fees schedule on Québec.ca.

-Contested divorce: costs are much higher.
 Lawyer fees in Quebec in family matters generally run at a few hundred dollars per hour.
 A contested divorce can cost several thousand dollars, or much more if the file goes to trial and involves expert reports.

 Family Mediation: Your Best Ally